 The dining area consists of only a few tables in personal space proximity to one another.
 A thickly-cushioned crimson couch will keep you comfortable if you have to wait for a table to come available.
 Lively Latin music plays in the background, not too loud for conversation and not loud enough for dancing should the spirit of pura vida overcome you.
 Once you place your order, expect a bit of a wait.
 The Guava Tree prepares food to order.
 You won’t find food sitting under a heat lamp here!

-While you wait, you’ll want to luxuriate in a cafe con leche (Spanish for “coffee with milk”), a strong coffee mixed with scalded milk.
+20 May 2011: While you wait, you’ll want to luxuriate in a cafe con leche (Spanish for “coffee with milk”), a strong coffee mixed with scalded milk.
 Sometimes called Cuban coffee, it’s the type of coffee which will envelop you warmly as you contemplate how strong coffee can be so mellow.
 Usually sweetened to taste, it’s the type of coffee which goes well with Latin American cuisine and the pura vida attitude.
 14 December 2013: At the opposite end of the spectrum are the tropical fruit blends called “juice en leche” on the menu.
 En leche means with milk.
 The OJ & Mango and Milk, served chilled and thick but not overly sweet is one of the very best smoothie type beverages I’ve ever had.
 The catalyst is the sweetened condensed milk which counterbalances to the perfect extent, the citrusy flavors of the mango and orange juices.
 Equally good is the mango juice sans milk.

-The menu is segmented into three sections: sandwiches, arepas and tamales, and soups and salads.
+20 May 2011: The menu is segmented into three sections: sandwiches, arepas and tamales, and soups and salads.
 Sandwiches are described as “8-inches full of flavor.”
-They’re crafted on fresh bread pressed panini-style (perhaps even in an authentic Cuban grill known as a “plancha”) and wrapped in thin butcher paper.
+They’re crafted on fresh bread pressed panini-style and wrapped in thin butcher paper.
 The bread, a Puerto Rican bread known as “pan de agua” is baked specially for the Guava Tree Cafe by Albuquerque’s Fano Bread Company.
 The specialty of the house is the Cuban Sandwich, Miami-style heaven.
 It’s crafted with home-roasted pork shoulder which has been marinated for several days until “it’s all happy” (which the chef can tell by it’s singing of the “Tico Tico” in the fridge).
 The pork is sliced thickly and combined with sweet or “bolo” ham, Swiss cheese and pickles on the flat, crunchy bread.